 - Disability Resource Center (DRC).
-The DRC provides resources and collaborates with students who have health related, sensory, or physical disabilities.
-The DRC is the entry point for all disability resources and accommodations.
-Contact information: Meyer Library, Suite 111, 417-836-4192 (voice) or 417-836-6792 (TTY), https://www.missouristate.edu/disability.
+The DRC provides resources and collaborates with students who live with health related, sensory, physical, learning, cognitive and psychological disabilities.
+The DRC is the entry point for all student disability resources and accommodations.
+Contact information: Meyer Library, Suite 111, 417-836-4192 (voice) or 417-836-6792 (TTY), MissouriState.edu/Disability.

-- On the West Plains Campus, students should contact the Advisement and Academic Coaching Center for Empowering Student Success (AACCESS), WPAACCESS@missouristate.edu, 128 Garfield, 417-255-7222, https://wp.missouristate.edu/aaccess/.
+- On the West Plains Campus, students should contact the Advisement and Academic Coaching Center for Empowering Student Success (AACCESS), WPAACCESS@MissouriState.edu, 128 Garfield, 417-255-7222, wp.MissouriState.edu/AACCESS.

 - Types of aid available

 - Satisfactory Academic Progress Policy